yankostadinov/core/tutorials/guides/angular/angular.md

 ## Introduction

-This tutorial is going to show your how to use Glue42 Core in an Angular application using the `@glue42/ng` package.
-If you haven't checked out the [Vanilla JS]("../vanilla-js/index.html") tutorial, we recommend going through that one first, as there you will get a better understanding of Glue42 Core without the added complexity level of a web framework.
+This tutorial will to show you how to use Glue42 Core in an Angular application using the `@glue42/ng` package.
+If you haven't checked out the [Vanilla JS](../vanilla-js/index.html) tutorial, we recommend going through that one first, as there you will get a better understanding of Glue42 Core without the added complexity level of a web framework.

 The goal now is to show how you can integrate and extend a couple of existing Angular applications into an awesome Glue42 Core project.
 We will cover all major aspects of Glue42 Core, including **interop**, **windows** and **contexts**.

-The business scenario and requirements are identical to the the [Vanilla JS]("../vanilla-js/index.html") tutorial.
-We are part of the IT department of a big multi-national back and our task is to create an application which will be used by the bank's asset management team.
+The business scenario and requirements are identical to the the [Vanilla JS](../vanilla-js/index.html) tutorial.
+We are part of the IT department of a big multi-national bank and our task is to create an application which will be used by the bank's asset management team.
 This will be a multi-app project consisting of two applications:
 - **clients** - displays a full list of clients and their details
 - **stocks** - displays a full list of stocks with prices; whenever a stock is clicked the user should see that stock's details